shikha1108/notes/technicalTerms.md

 #### Spring vs Spring Boot:
 * Spring
-is Java framework for building enterprise applications.
+is Java framework for building enterprise edition applications.
 The primary feature of the Spring Framework is dependency injection.
 Developers manually define dependencies for the Spring project in pom.xml.
 No embedded server.